sailfish009/bsdf/SPEC.md

   with minimal effect on performance, also accross languages.
 * Data can be read and written without seek operations (e.g. to allow (streamed) reading from remote resources).
+* Zero copy reads (in uncompressed data, bytes are aligned).
 * Implementations can provide direct access to blobs via a file-like object for lazy loading or efficient updating.
-* Provides a way to stream data (e.g. asa list at the end of the file that can simply be appended to).
+* Provides a way to stream data (e.g. as a list at the end of the file that can simply be appended to).

+Also see how BSDF [compares](COMPARISON.md) to other formats.

 ## Minimal implementation

-A minimal BSDF implementation must suport:
+A minimal BSDF implementation must support:

 * the basic data types: null, bool, int, float, string, list, mapping, and uncompressed binary blobs.
-* unclosed streams (at the end of a data structure).
+* reading unclosed streams (at the end of a data structure).
 * preferably most standard converters.

 Implementations are encouraged to support: